JacopoPan/a-minimalist-guide/Part2.md

 Note: if you omitted option `python=X.Y` when creating the environment, `$ which pip` will return the central `/pkgs/anacondaXX/bin/pip`

-If necessary, to address this, install `pip` within the environment using
+If necessary, address this by installing `pip` within the environment with
 ```
 $ source activate /scratch/gobi1/$USER/learning
 $ conda install pip